Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

-Most companies rank leads on a scale from 1–100 total points.
+Most companies rank leads on a scale of 1–100 total points.
 Some expand their range by one more digit to classify leads by other crucial factors.
-Companies that use four-digit lead scores might give small businesses 1,000 points, medium businesses 2,000, and enterprise businesses 3,000 off the bat, then assign additional points with a typical 1–100 scale.
+Companies that use four-digit lead scores might give small businesses 1,000 points, medium businesses 2,000, and enterprise businesses 3,000 off the bat, then assign additional points on a typical 1–100 scale.
 A big company that's a perfect match might be 3,100, while a small business with a 50/100 score would be 1,050.

 Once you choose your range, you'll associate points with each piece of data.
 The best way to do this is by dividing your total possible points evenly between the demographic and behavioral categories.
 If your total is 100, leads can only earn 50 for behaviors and 50 from demographics.
 That way, the lead scoring system won’t qualify ideal leads unless they express interest in your solution via their behaviors and are a good business fit according to their demographics.

 In this image from Salesforce's Einstein Lead Scoring add-on for predictive scoring, notice the 89 lead (aka demographic) score and the 85 behavior score on the right-hand side.
 Quality lead scoring software will allow you to split your scoring into both types, or you can do so manually if you choose not to use software.